-So, this above equation indicates the probability density function(pdf) of t distribution for ν degrees of freedom.
+So, this above equation indicates the probability density function(pdf) of the t-distribution for df degrees of freedom.

 - The variable in t-distribution ranges from -∞ to +∞ (-∞ < t < +∞).

-- t- distribution will be symmetric like normal distribution, if power of t is even in probability density function(pdf).
+- t- distribution will be symmetric like the normal distribution if the power of t is even in the probability density function(pdf).

-- For large values of ν(i.e increased sample size n); the t-distribution tends to a standard normal distribution.
-This implies that for diiferent ν values, the shape of t-distribution also differs.
+- For large values of ν(i.e. increased sample size n); the t-distribution tends to a standard normal distribution.
+This implies that for different ν values, the shape of t-distribution also differs.

-- The t-distribution is less peaked than normal distribution at the center and higher peaked in the tails.
-From the above diagram one can observe that the red and green curves are less peaked at the center but higher peaked at the tails than the blue curve.
+- The t-distribution is less peaked than the normal distribution at the center and higher peaked in the tails.
+From the above diagram, one can observe that the red and green curves are less peaked at the center but higher peaked at the tails than the blue curve.

 - The value of y(peak height) attains highest at μ = 0 as one can observe the same in the above diagram.

 - The mean of the distribution is equal to 0 for ν > 1 where ν = degrees of freedom, otherwise undefined.

 - The median and mode of the distribution is equal to 0.